Alexandra Trusova: 2019–2020 season: Senior international debut

-Trusova's results qualified her for the Grand Prix Final in Torino.
-Skating in the short program, Trusova opted to attempt the triple Axel in competition for the first time but underrotated it and fell.
-Consequently, she placed fifth in the segment, fourteen points behind first-place Kostornaia.
-Trusova said that the decision to introduce the triple Axel had been taken in light of its being landed "more or less consistently" in practices in the preceding week and remarked, "I like to risk, and without risking, I wouldn't achieve what I have by this moment".
-In the free skate, Trusova attempted the quad flip in competition for the first time, landing it cleanly, alongside a quad Lutz and a quad toe loop, but doubled an intended quad Salchow and fell on a second quad toe attempt.
+Trusova's results qualified her for the Grand Prix Final in Turin.
+Skating in the short program, Trusova opted to attempt the triple Axel in competition for the first time but under rotated it and fell.
+Consequently, she placed fifth in the segment, 14 points behind first-place Kostornaia.
+Trusova said that the decision to introduce the triple axel had been taken in light of its being landed "more or less consistently" in practices in the preceding week and remarked, "I like to risk, and without risking, I wouldn't achieve what I have by this moment".
+In the free skate, Trusova attempted the quad flip in competition for the first time, landing it cleanly, alongside a quad Lutz and a quad toe loop, but doubled an intended quad salchow and fell on a second quad toe attempt.
 She became the first female skater to attempt five quads in a free skate and the first to attempt four different types of quads.
-Third in the free, won the bronze medal behind Kostornaia and Shcherbakova.
+Third in the free skate, she won the bronze medal behind Kostornaia and Shcherbakova.

-At the 2020 Russian Championships, Trusova placed third in the short program, opting not to attempt the triple Axel.
+At the 2020 Russian Championships, Trusova placed third in the short program, opting not to attempt the triple axel.
 The free skate proved a struggle, with two falls on her quad Lutz and quad flip attempts and doubling on her first attempted quad toe loop.
 She eventually landed her second quad toe attempt, as well as her remaining triple jumps, and remained in third place.
 She was "not pleased" with the performance and said she hoped to master the quad loop by the end of the season.

 Competing at the 2020 European Championships, Trusova doubled and turned out of a planned triple Axel.
 She scored 74.95 points and placed third in that segment behind Kostornaia and Shcherbakova.
 In the free skate, she fell on two planned quads but landed her quad toe-triple toe combination successfully.
 She placed third overall behind her two teammates and won the bronze medal.
 Trusova was also assigned to compete at the 2020 World Championships in Montreal, which were cancelled as a result of the COVID-19 pandemic.

 On May 6, 2020, it was announced by Russian media outlets Nevasport and Sport24 that Trusova had decided to part ways with coach Eteri Tutberidze in favor of joining Evgeni Plushenko's academy.
 Trusova was joined in the departure by coach Sergei Rozanov, as well as novice training-mates Veronika and Alyona Zhilina.
 According to Sport24, Trusova chose to leave the Tutberidze group due to lack of attention from Tutberidze herself during the months following the cancellation of the World Championships, as well as her overall dissatisfaction with her position in the training group.